 How to get here

-NOTE: Río Muchacho is the name of the farm (Río Muchacho Finca Orgánica), the river, and also the community.
+NOTE: Río Muchacho is the name of the farm (Río Muchacho Finca Orgánica), the river, and the community.
 According to the locals, the river was given that name because it can be very unpredictable in the rainy season, like a young boy or “muchacho“.

 Traveling from Canoa